WarspiteRS/openradfan-mini/README.md

 # OpenRadFan
 An ESPHome-driven smart controller for 12V PWM fans.

 Classical radiators (K2/K3) typically require relatively high flow temperatures to heat up a room.
 Using forced convection can significally enhance their efficiency, especially at low flow temperatures.
 While there are a number of commercial solutions available, these did not need my needs.
-They are either too loud while running or switching on/off using a relais, don't properly switch at low flow temperatures, are too expensive or simply not powerful enough.
+They are either too loud while running or switching on/off using a relays, don't properly switch at low flow temperatures, are too expensive or simply not powerful enough.
 Hence, I set out to build my own solution using standard 120/140mm PWM-capable PC fans.
-High-end fans run at low speeds (<500 RMP) are essentially inaudible and provide a definite boost to the room temperature.
+High-end fans run at low speeds (<500 RPM) are essentially inaudible and provide a definite boost to the room temperature.
 Being able to smartly control the fan speed and integrate them into Home Assistant - while not a must - is definitely very nice to have if you want to control fan speed based on time of day, current room temperature or room occupancy.
 The fans can even be used as a kind of thermostat to modulate room temperature without restricting flow to the radiators, which is especially crucial when using a heat pump that perform best with an open loop circulation and no TRVs.

-Using these device throughout our house, we can run out heat pump at flow temperatures typically reserved for good underfloor heating setups (Vaillant heat curve at 0.25 - 30°C flow temperature at 0°C, 35°C flow temperature at -10°C).
+Using these devices throughout our house, we can run out heat pump at flow temperatures typically reserved for good underfloor heating setups (Vaillant heat curve at 0.25 - 30°C flow temperature at 0°C, 35°C flow temperature at -10°C).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/cd845684-3123-46c8-9f42-816dddf3bfc0" width="400">